 If you carry the genetic variants above in the KCNE1 and KCNE3 genes, these variants impact potassium transport across the cell membrane.
 Sodium and chloride from table salt balance out the potassium ions.
 Even though there aren’t thorough randomized clinical trials to support restricting salt, this would be an easy lifestyle change to try.

-The website and app cronometer.com is free and makes tracking sodium and potassium from foods really easy.
-You can also add notes there to track your symptoms.
+The website and app cronometer.com is free and makes it easy to sodium and potassium from foods.
+You can also add notes to track your symptoms.

 Turkey Tail mushrooms (NFKB1, IL1A genes):

 A study looked at the systemic effects of turkey tail mushroom extract (Coriolus versicolor) in relation to the oxidative stress and inflammatory response in people with Meniere’s disease.
-The turkey tail extract was found to increase Hsp70, sirt-1, and glutathione synthesis proteins, which should be helpful in Meniere’s. [ref]
+The turkey tail extract was found to increase Hsp70 (heat shock protein), sirt-1, and glutathione synthesis proteins (antioxidants), which should be helpful in Meniere’s. [ref]

 Food allergies and inhalant allergies are common in people with Meniere’s disease.
 Interestingly, gliadin, a component of wheat, was found to often be an allergic trigger in people with Meniere’s.[ref]
 If you haven’t pursued allergy testing, this may be something to talk with your doctor about.
 Either avoiding an allergen or immunotherapy may help.

 If you suspect that you could have low thyroid function, talk with your doctor about getting your thyroid tested.
 (You can also order the testing yourself in the US, but then you would still need to see a doctor if you need a prescription for thyroid medications.)

 Melatonin as an antioxidant (IL1A and NFKB1 gene variants):

 If you want to try supplemental melatonin, a timed-release formula better mimics the body’s gradual release of melatonin throughout the night.
 Alternatively, you can block out light in the blue wavelengths (such as from TV, laptops, phones, and overhead lights) each evening before bed using glasses that block 100% of blue light.
 This has shown to increase overnight melatonin levels in most people.
 (Read more about melatonin supplementation research)